Here is an example of a WordPress gallery. Images are tiled neatly with captions.

 1. Place your cursor

-In order to place an image gallery, you must first insert you cursor in place in the page where you want it to appear.
+In order to add a WordPress image gallery, you must first insert you cursor in place in the WordPress page or post editor where you want it to appear.
 If you also have text on your page it will appear above or below your gallery, depending on where you place your cursor when creating it.

 2. Click the Add Media button